anatolicvs/in-sylva.infrastructure/README.md

 Follow the prompts to specify details for our organization (INRA).
 Together, these details form the distinguished name (DN) of your CA.

 ## Generate an admin certificate

+Able to run well secured Elk stack instances with `OpenDistro` on docker, we have to generate some SSL sertificates as below.

 To generate an admin certificate, first create a new key: